-Sasha Rozansky is a solicitor at Deighton Pierce Glynn.
+Sasha Rozansky is a Partner at Deighton Pierce Glynn.

 Sasha is the Head of the Migrant Support Department and joint Head of the Housing Department.

-Sasha has been working for DPG since 2008; initially as a caseworker and since 2012 as a solicitor.
+Sasha has been working for DPG since 2008; initially as a caseworker, then from 2012 as a solicitor and was promoted to Partner in 2020.
 Prior to joining DPG, Sasha worked in the not-for-profit legal advice sector for six years, including at a law centre, the Citizens Advice Bureau and a major housing association.

 Chambers and Partners states that Sasha is “commended for her representation of asylum seekers, migrants and victims of trafficking.
 She is also well versed in defending her clients under the Equality Act”, and she is ranked as an “associate to watch”.

 Sasha is a specialist in public law, EU law and human rights law.
 She conducts cases across a wide range of areas including healthcare, support for migrants and victims of trafficking, housing, discrimination and equality duties, community care, Human Rights Act claims, matters involving the Regulation of Investigatory Powers Act 2000 and immigration detention.
 She is therefore experienced in bringing judicial review applications against central government, local authorities and other public bodies, as well as in county court litigation.

 Sasha’s broad public law practice covers: challenging discriminatory policies and practices, ensuring public bodies comply with international and human rights law; consultations and equality impact assessments; the NHS Constitution; and unreasonable delays in making decisions.